 Making your members comfortable goes beyond just buying the right kind of furniture, it’s also selecting the right lighting and colors.
 All white offices, for example, can provide a calm sense of minimalism and can be simple to execute.
 However, a lack of texture and color can also be draining for the senses.
 It’s all about finding the right balance.

-Open concept offices definitely have their upside, but imagine an office that was just one vast open space.
-It would be extremely frustrating to be lacking a space to complete some quiet work, or just to relax in a more casual setting.
+Open concept offices have their upside, but imagine an office that was just one vast open space?
+It might be frustrating for members that need private space to complete deep-focused work, or for those who wish to take a coffee break in a more casual setting.

 Security is also an important concern in coworking.
-With outside people often coming and going, your permanent members will feel safe having the option of locked or secured storage areas where they can keep valuable items.
+With outside people often coming and going, your permanent members will feel safe having the option of locked or secured areas where they can store valuable items.

-These don’t need it to cost a fortune, though.
-You can find unique vintage pieces, at flea markets or second hand online.
-These unique touches will add a personal touch to a coworking space, and really give it some personality.
+For example, you can find unique vintage pieces at flea markets or second-hand stores online.
+These unique pieces will add a personal touch to a coworking space, and give it some personality.

-Plants are an inexpensive way to instantly bring some life and color into a space.
+Plants are an affordable way to instantly bring life and color into any space.

 Avoid “high maintenance” plants or too many plants that you won’t actually be able to care for in the long run.
-Because there’s nothing worse than walking into a home or office space with a bunch of sad-looking wilted yellow plants.
+There’s nothing worse than walking into a home or office space with a bunch of sad fly-ridden wilted yellow plants.

 New to plant life?
 This informative article by smallbiztrends shows which plants are best for indoors and office spaces.

 Alternatively, you can purchase inexpensive prints on Etsy or other similar websites and have them laminated or framed at a local store.
-Picking out unique print to decorate your walls is an original and inexpensive way to add a little personality and flair to your coworking space.
+Picking out unique print to decorate your walls is an original and inexpensive way to add a splash of personality and flair to your coworking space.

 Here is a list of the most common and popular retailers of commercial office furniture.